 For more information contact the club officers at email@example.com.

-CAB is the student run programming board at Nazareth and is comprised of six committees: Night Life, Major Events, Marketing, Live@Naz, Off Campus Events and Spirit of Naz.
+CAB is the student run programming board at Nazareth and is comprised of seven committees: Night Life, Major Events, Marketing, Live@Naz, Operations, Off Campus Events and Spirit of Naz.
 They are responsible for creating and implementing a full calendar of programs each year in addition to planning traditional events including Welcome Week, Formal and Springfest.

 If you are interested in joining the Campus Activities Board email email@example.com.